centuryglass/IntraPaint/doc/stable_diffusion_setup.md

 ## Stable Diffusion generator options compared:

-There are two popular programs available for running Stable Diffusion that IntraPaint can use for image generation: the Stable Diffusion WebUI, and ComfyUI.
-When used within IntraPaint, the differences between them are minor.
-In IntraPaint the ComfyUI generator tends to be slightly faster, but automatic image description generation with the "Interrogate" button doesn't work with ComfyUI.
-Refer to the [Stable Diffusion control guide](./stable-diffusion.md#image-generation-panel) for the full list of generator-specific features.
+There are two popular programs available for running Stable Diffusion that IntraPaint can use for image generation: the **Stable Diffusion WebUI**, and **ComfyUI**.
+Both options are nearly equivalent when used with IntraPaint, but each provides a few minor exclusive features.

 Each of these programs also comes with its own interface, which can be accessed through a web browser.
 These interfaces are less suited for a digital art workflow than IntraPaint, but are occasionally worth using for tasks like bulk image generation or loading extensions.

 ---